 Resources to Support County Behavioral Health and Justice Strategic Planning

-The Texas Behavioral Health and Justice Technical Assistance Center(TA Center) and the Texas Veterans Commission Veterans Mental Health Department co-hosted a webinar to share new resources to support county level behavioral health and justice system planning.
+Co-hosted by the Texas Behavioral Health and Justice Technical Assistance Center and the Texas Veterans Commission Veterans Mental Health Department, this webinar shares new resources to support county-level behavioral health and justice system planning.

-New resources to support behavioral health and justice systems planning for adults, youth and veterans;
+New resources to support behavioral health and justice systems planning for adults, youth and veterans.

-New funding opportunities to support implementation of Sequential Intercept Model (SIM) mapping workshop action plans;
+New funding opportunities to support implementation of Sequential Intercept Model (SIM) mapping workshop action plans.

 The application process for 2024 Fall/Winter SIM mapping workshops.

-Tips & Tricks for Applying for Federal Funding
+Tips for Applying for Federal Funding

-Innovation in Texas' Behavioral Health and Juvenile Justice Systems
+Innovation in Texas Behavioral Health and Juvenile Justice Systems

-The August webinar focused on behavioral health and the juvenile justice system.
-Speakers provided an overview of the juvenile justice system and opportunities to connect justice-involved youth with mental illness (MI), substance use disorders (SUD), and intellectual and developmental disabilities (IDD) to community-based care.
-Specifically, the webinar sought to support participants in:
+This webinar focuses on behavioral health and the juvenile justice system.
+Speakers discuss the juvenile justice system and opportunities to connect youth to community-based care.

-Better understanding challenges at the intersection of behavioral health and the juvenile justice system, including key population trends;
+Better understanding challenges at the intersection of behavioral health and the juvenile justice system, including key population trends.

-Learning how to access state resources to support this population, including Youth SIM Mapping Workshops, tailored trainings, and learning collaboratives.
+Learning how to access state resources to support this population, including youth SIM mapping workshops, tailored trainings and learning collaboratives.

 Resources to Support Diversion Center Planning and Implementation